perpetualintelligence/docs/docfx_project/articles/pi-cli/licensing/intro.md

 Select a license that best suit your needs.
 You need an account with us to access a valid license.

 ### Community
-The community license is free for educational, research, and non-commercial use.
+The community license is free for educational, research, and non-production use.

 > **Note:** You require a paid commercial license to use the `pi-cli` framework in a non-educational or production environment.